Skip to main content

 Obstacle Mapping

-Implementation intentions.
-Across 94 studies, people who wrote specific if-then plans were significantly more likely to follow through.
+Across 94 studies, people who wrote specific "if this happens, then I will do this" plans were much more likely to follow through.

 Step 6